 All bids should reflect the approach to prevention and early intervention outlined in the Cambridgeshire and Peterborough Adult Social Care Market Position Statement and should not duplicate current provision.

 Schemes or activities that have a focus on prevention and early intervention and which help people to maintain and maximise their independence.

 The Council is keen to see the development of new schemes, or expansion and development of existing projects which prevent adults and older people reaching crisis.

 Some examples of what this may include are outlined below:

-• Crisis prevention – schemes that help to identify people before they reach a crisis or support them afterwards, such as support following a stay in hospital, Parish Nursing projects, etc.
+• Crisis prevention – schemes that help to identify people before they reach a crisis or support them afterwards, such as support following a stay in hospital, Parish Nursing projects, mobile warden schemes, etc.

 • Promoting the use of Technology Enabled Care (TEC) – schemes that promote the uptake and use of TEC solutions to support people with a disability or illness, or who are frail due to older age.

 • Healthy living – schemes that support people to live healthy lifestyles.
-For example, this could include schemes around falls prevention or developing dementia-friendly communities, etc.
+For example, this could include schemes around falls prevention or developing a dementia-friendly community.

 • Participation – schemes that help adults and older people to participate in activities that support health and wellbeing.
 This could include things such as peer support schemes (for example for carers).

 2) Connecting to the local community and staying well